spark3dp/print-simulator/README.md

 }
 ```
 ##Print Commands
-14. The print simulator can be sent additional commands.
-Commands with job scope e.g pause/resume/cancel require job_id as a parameter.
-See apiary docs for details on how to call commands:
+* The print simulator can be sent additional commands, using the Command Send API.
+Commands with a job scope (pause/resume/cancel) require a job_id as a parameter.
+See Spark Documentation for more information:

 ```
-POST /api/v1/print/printers/1652/command HTTP/1.1
+POST /api/v1/print/printers/58/command HTTP/1.1
-Host: api-alpha.spark.autodesk.com
+Host: sandbox.spark.autodesk.com
 Authorization: Bearer S787KIuuBJAH43QU2FgaROqUCC8S
 Cache-Control: no-cache
 Content-Type: application/x-www-form-urlencoded

-command=resume&job_id=6e0880a9-ce65-44c2-bfa6-e6ba44d947d1
+command=pause&job_id=44964c43-176e-43a5-b36c-7694054fe028

 Response:
 {
-    "task_id": "4b435ff3-d3c7-44b4-b593-ffd8db718a9f"
+    "task_id": "bf16cf49-86d9-4c7a-8aa4-90e18eb1b689"
 }
 ```
-* Commands are asynchronous so the result of a command can be checked as follows:
+* Commands are asynchronous so the result of a command is a task, can be checked as follows:

 ```
 GET /api/v1/print/printers/command/abba0331-b23a-4da1-8f9c-07e983adad69 HTTP/1.1